 It would be observed that a number of the tribes are in effect defined by the location where they have been based.
 The tribes are separated out as a matter of academic interest and at times to understand the political settings of the Pueblo People.
 What is to be noted is the full range of common activities that more or less run through the whole group and this, in essence, defines the very identity of the Pueblo Lands.

-Spanish influence on the Pueblo People
+Spanish Influence on the Pueblo Culture

 That the start of the 1700s brought the European powers to the shores of the Americas.
 This was one of the most disruptive moments in history, all for some rather robust set of transformations that came about to the indigenous people.
 Of the various European influences, the one that made the most impact on the Pueblo tribes were the Spanish.
 This has to do with the concentration of the Pueblos in areas that came under the Spanish control later on.
 One of the most significant features of the Spanish influence is the very term Pueblo which is mainly Spanish.